OptimusPrimus/salsa/README.md

 # Estimated Audio–Caption Correspondences Improve Language-Based Audio Retrieval

-**DISCLAIMER**: Work in progress :construction_worker: :hammer: :nut_and_bolt:
+**DISCLAIMER**: Work is currently under review :mag: :page_facing_up:

-This repository contains the implementation of [[1]](#1), which we submitted to the DCASE Workshop 2024 and which is currently under review.
+This repository contains the implementation of [[1]](#1), which we submitted to the DCASE Workshop 2024.

 Our submission [[2]](#2) to the DCASE Challenge 2024 based on the proposed method, took the first rank in [task 8](https://dcase.community/challenge2024/task-language-based-audio-retrieval) [[3]](#3).

 ## Motivation: Missing Audio–Caption Correspondences

 Audio retrieval systems are typically trained on audio–caption datasets (e.g., ClothoV2 [[4]](#4)), which contain pairs of audios and corresponding descriptions $\\{ (a_i, c_i)\\}_{N=1 \dots N}$.
-Unfortunately, for these datasets, the pairwise correspondence between audio $i$ and caption $j$ is not known for the case $i \neq j$; it is therefor common practice (e.g., during contrastive training and during evaluation) to assume that those pairs do not match.
+Unfortunately, for these datasets, the pairwise correspondence between audio $i$ and caption $j$ is not known for the case $i \neq j$; it is, therefore, common practice (e.g., during contrastive training and during evaluation) to assume that those pairs do not match.

 However, relying on this assumption is not ideal.
-The following paragraph show a query and the five best-matching audio recordings in the ClothoV2 test set according to our retrieval model.
+The following paragraph shows a query and the five best-matching audio recordings in the ClothoV2 test set according to our retrieval model.
 - Recordings marked with :white_check_mark: are associated with the description ($i = j$), whereas
 - recordings marked with :grey_question: are associated with another caption ($i \neq j$); we thus do not know if the caption describes the audio.